-2.7 By-Catch of Herring in Fisheries for Other Species
+By-catch of Herring in Fisheries for Other Species 2.7

-2.7.1 A by-catch of herring will be unavoidable in some of the fisheries carried out with small-meshed gear.
+A by-catch of herring will be unavoidable in some of the fisheries 2.7.1 carried out with small meshed gear.
 In the present situation, where the stock of North Sea herring is so low that the Working Group's advice is a total prohibition of directed fisheries for herring, estimates of the effect of by-catches are of obvious interest.
-Acting on a request of NEAFC, the Working Group had already undertaken a survey of the incidence of by-catches at its meeting in October 1976 but had to conclude that the material then available was not detailed enough to elucidate the problem adequately.
+Acting on a request of NEAFC the Working Group had already undertaken a survey of the incidence of by-catches at its meeting in October 1976 (C.M.1976/Li:4) but had to conclude that the material then available was not detailed enough to elucidate the problem adequately.

-At the present meeting, Danish and United Kingdom data were available in a statistical rectangle basis for 1974-76.
+At the present meeting Danish and British data were available on a statistical rectangle basis for 1974 - 76.

-2.7.2 The main fisheries using small-meshed gear are now directed at Norway pout, sprat, and sandeels.
+The main fisheries using small meshed gear are now directed at Norway 2,7.2 pout, sprat, and sandeels.
 A directed industrial fishery for herring also took place until October 1975 when a NEAFC recommendation came into force prohibiting such fisheries.